Mako96/lolo/README.md

 For creating a new page you can type : ionic g page main and since you have it, there are in its folder three distinct files:

-main.html <-- for the structure
+main.page.html <-- for the structure
-main.ts <-- for fuctionality
+main.page.ts <-- for fuctionality
+main.page.scss <-- to deal with the style "css"